evandibona/dwarfy-zelda/README.md

   Surrounds, distance, direction, etc.

 All the building blocks for the final game are in place.
-  * Stories: objects that are passed around
+  * Go home.
+  * Fishing
+  * Eating
+  * Fire
+  * Inventory, Items
+  * Sleeping
+  * Dirt roads
   * Memories, some emotional response to connections to objects, names, people.
+  * Memory-based pathfinding
-  * Fire
+  * Landmark memory
   * Guns, basic combat
+  * Seeing and noticing an item.
+  * Stories: objects that are passed around
   * Kidnapping
   * Risk Assessment.
 Present/Future Pain, Present/Future Pleasure
-  * Inventory, Items
-  * Eating
-  * Fishing
-  * Sleeping
-  * Memory-based pathfinding
-  * Landmark memory
-  * Dirt roads

 Simple stories to tell:
   * A guy is hungry, goes to catch a fish, cooks and eats it.